 - Degree options are limited.
 A very small number of community colleges offer bachelor’s degrees, but those are the exception, not the rule.

-- You miss out on that traditional college experience—sports and dorms are two of the things on the “do not have” list.
+- You miss out on that traditional college experience—sports and dorms are not offered at community colleges.

 - Some community colleges won’t prepare you well enough for a four-year university.